ambianic/ambianic-docs/docs-md/users/configure.md

 Ambianic.ai is typically connected to IP Network cameras, but you can also connect a local embedded web cam or USB connected camera.

+You can set `uri` to a local path such as `/dev/video0` to use a working usb webcam or `picamera` in case you have a picamera connected to Raspbery Pi connector.

 ### Connecting a local Web USB camera

-A laptop camera or USB camera on linux can be used just providing a working reference to the video device, eg. `/dev/video0`
+A laptop camera or USB camera on linux or mac can be used just providing a working reference to the video device, eg. `/dev/video0`

 ### Connecting a Picamera